-If we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so that we can show another side of it and maybe be able to change some of the stereotypes that he [my dad] had growing up.
+If we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so we can show another side of it and maybe be able to change some of the stereotypes that my dad had growing up.

-I said if we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so that we can show another side of it and maybe be able to change some of the stereotypes that he had growing up.
+I said if we are ever going to change some of those views and images of how people view us, people like myself need to be involved in law enforcement so we can show another side of it and maybe be able to change some of the stereotypes that my dad had growing up.
 It took a little while.
-It wasn’t an overnight thing to sell him on it, but once he saw how much I excelled at it — in terms of getting a lot of awards and accolades, him seeing me wear the uniform — I think he became proud of what I did.
-He told me that he probably couldn’t have done it, but he knew that if I put my heart to it, I could pretty much do whatever it is I wanted to.
+It wasn’t an overnight thing to sell him on it.
+But once he saw how much I excelled at it — in terms of getting a lot of awards and accolades and him seeing me wear the uniform — I think he became proud of what I did.
+He told me he probably couldn’t have done it, but he knew if I put my heart to it, I could pretty much do whatever it is I wanted to.
 Now he’s different.
-I’ve been in law enforcement 35 years.
-He’s like, “Well, you know, you’re not going to stay long.
+I’ve been in law enforcement for 35 years.
+He was like, “Well, you know, you’re not going to stay long.
 You’re not going to like it.”
 Thirty-five years later, “Dad, what do you think about that now?”
 “Yeah, I think you kind of like it, don’t you?”

 I bring to the Commission an open mind.
-I don’t have a side, but I’ve lived both sides.
-The fact that I’ve been a police officer for 35 years, I know what it’s like to be out there.
+I don’t have a side but I’ve lived both sides.
+I know what it’s like to be out there.
 I see what it’s like.
 I hear what they’re saying.
 I understand what they’re saying.
 They have trust in me because I’ve worn the badge.
 I’ve been to Vietnam.
 I’ve paid my dues.
-So, therefore, they value my opinion because they know it’s not going to be slanted.
-They know that if they’re wrong, I’m going to tell them.
-If they’re right, I’m going to tell them they’re right.
-I think that gives me credibility on both sides, and that’s what I’ve been looking for because once you anchor yourself to one position or another, somebody’s got to win or somebody’s got to lose.
+Therefore, they value my opinion because they know it’s not going to be slanted.
+They know if they’re wrong, I’m going to tell them.
+If they’re right, I’m going to tell them.
+I think that gives me credibility on both sides, and that’s what I’ve been looking for.
+Because once you anchor yourself to one position or another, somebody’s got to win or somebody’s got to lose.
 Or somebody’s got to be right and somebody’s got to be wrong.
-But if I consider myself credible, fair, and open to both sides, then I’m able to judge the information I’m receiving.”
+But if I consider myself credible, fair, and open to both sides, then I’m able to judge the information I’m receiving.

 He handed me my license and I said, “Officer, are you going to let me know why you stopped me?”
 He said, “Why are you wanting to know why I stopped you?”
 And I said, “Because I’m a police officer and I think I have a right to know.”
 And his whole demeanor… if he could have just disappeared and went to a different planet… the look on his face was just profound.
 His next question was, “Well, why didn’t you tell me?”
 I said, “Why does it matter?”
 It was a teaching moment for him because you never know who you’re talking to.
-I always want police officers to know you don’t know who you stopped and you must treat people as if they’re the President of the United States, because he might be.
-Or he might be related.
+I always want police officers to know they don’t know who they stopped and they must treat people as if they’re the President of the United States because he might be.
+Or, he might be related.
 You better treat them with some sort of kindness.

 We have a lot of people in jail.
 Not all of them are bad people.
 Some of them made bad decisions.
 And then we have criminals.
-But we also have a lot of people — and this is the part that policemen can’t seem to buy into — we have a lot of people that just get caught up.
-They get caught up because of lack of education.
-Because they want the same things everyone else in life has:a car, a house, family.
+But we also have a lot of people — and this is the part that policemen can’t seem to buy into — who just get caught up.
+They get caught up because of a lack of education.
+Because they want the same things everyone else in life has:a car, a house, a family.
 But through their own actions, they didn’t go to school.
-As a result of that, they tried to make the fast money out there and they got caught up.
+As a result, they tried to make the fast money and they got caught up.

-I think staying balanced allows me an opportunity to stay grounded in where I came from.
+Staying balanced allows me an opportunity to stay grounded in where I came from.
 A lot of police officers tell me they can’t bring themselves to go down to talk with the thugs.
 They can’t do it because they despise them.
 They hate them.
 I say, “When Jesus was underserved, he didn’t spend a lot of time with the good folks.
 He spent time with prostitutes, drug addicts, and drunkards.
-Just go through the bible.
+Just go through the Bible.
 His whole life on this earth was serving people.
-He wasn’t serving people that didn’t need him.
+He wasn’t serving people who didn’t need him.
 He was serving people that did need him.”

 They want a safe community just like anywhere else… How will we ever fix it?
 It’s not going to fix itself.

 We had a shooting in Spanish Lake recently.
-Young boy standing outside and a car drives by and shoots him dead in the middle of the day at four o’clock.
+A young boy was standing outside and a car drives by and shoots him dead in the middle of the day at four o’clock.
 The whole neighborhood is full of people.
 Police came out and asked, “Did anybody see anything?”
-“No.” I find it very difficult to believe or understand how people expect the police to solve these crimes or get the people who would be cruel enough to shoot an 18-year-old boy when he stood on his porch in broad daylight.
+Not one person.
+Everyone said, “No.” I find it very difficult to believe or understand how people expect the police to solve these crimes or get the people who would be cruel enough to shoot an 18-year-old boy when he stood on his porch in broad daylight.
 If he’ll do it to this 18-year-old boy, what do you think he’ll do to you?
 This young man needs to be off the street and the only way we’ll get him off the street is with cooperation.
-Not one person.

 The code of the street is you don’t talk to the police.
 How do we break down that wall?
 If we want the citizen to help us, we have to be the first to break down the wall because they’re not going to come to us.